-What Is Hardware Attached on Top (HAT)?
+What is Hardware Attached on Top (HAT)?

 Hardware Attached on Top, or HAT, is an acronym used to describe a type of hardware component.
 This is a physical

-extension module that plugs into devices, predominantly single-board computers such as the Raspberry Pi.
+extension module that plugs into devices, predominantly single-board computers such as the Raspberry Pi .
 The concept

 of the HAT was introduced with the Raspberry Pi B+ model.
 The addition of a HAT can introduce various